-The year is 2019, and the Enterprise Asset Management software market is booming.
+The year is 2020, and the enterprise asset management market (EAM software) is booming.
 As the focus has moved from simple maintenance management to organization-wide asset management, the market has changed accordingly.
-We asked industry experts for their insight into current and near-future EAM market trends, EAM market size, the state of the EAM software market and more.
+We asked industry experts for their insight into current and near-future EAM market trends, EAM market size, the state of the market and more.

-- The EAM market is predicted to grow from the current valuation of $4 billion to $8 billion between 2019 and 2022.
+- The EAM market is predicted to grow from the current valuation of $5.1 billion to $8.2 billion by 2024.

 - Asia and North America are the fastest growing EAM markets.

 - The main entry barriers preventing organizations from purchasing EAM software is cost, hesitance to adopt new technology and volatile geopolitical climates.

 - Automation, talent retention, customer experience and climate change are going to be big players in the future of EAM.

 First, let’s define what the enterprise asset management software market entails by discussing its scope.
 EAM software, as the name suggests, focuses on asset lifecycle management.
 This ranges from maintenance execution to asset monitoring to procurement forecasting — if a task involves interacting with an asset, EAM software can likely perform it.

 The EAM market involves three major revenue cycles.
 Project and performance management helps users track and manage projects from inception to completion in an organized, efficient way.
 Users can monitor the performance of individual team members or the whole project team to ensure everyone is holding up their end of the deal and keeping projects on track.

 Asset performance management (APM) combines analytics, data capture and visualizations to improve the reliability, availability or performance of physical assets.
 It utilizes condition monitoring, reliability-centered maintenance (RCM) and predictive forecasting to make your assets work for you.